40 Health Symptoms You Should Never Ignore

 The Remedy Rx: If you simply can't control these mood swings and random bouts of anger and you think depression is to blame, a doctor can prescribe you medication and provide you with other resources to get you back on track.

 White or off-white rings around the cornea is a condition called arus senillis.
 It's not unusual to see this condition if you're over 30 years of age.
 However, if you're younger than 30 years of age and notice this whitening, it's cause for concern.
 In younger people, arus senillis is a potential sign of high cholesterol, which can be caused by genetics or poor diet.
 According to the American Heart Association, bad cholesterol is a fatty, waxy substance that can build up in the artery walls.
 This increases your risk for a stroke, heart attack, and peripheral artery disease (PAD).

-Recommendation: If you notice these white rings around your cornea and you’re under 30, make an appointment with your doctor so you can check your cholesterol levels and investigate other potential underlying issues.
+The Remedy Rx: If you notice these white rings around your cornea and you're under 30, make an appointment with your doctor so you can check your cholesterol levels and investigate other potential underlying issues.